muarshad01/Docker_and_Kubernetes/07_Continuous_Integration_and_Deployment.md

 ## 86: `Travis YML` File Configuration

 * Flow
-  - Tell Travis, we need a copy of docker-running
+  - Tell Travis, we need a copy of `docker` running
   - Build our image using `Dockerfile.dev`
   - Tell Travis, how to run our test-suite?
   - Tell Travis, how to deploy our-code-to-AWS?